capitec/omni-components/CONTRIBUTING.md

 ### Bugs

-A bug is an error, flaw or fault associated with *any part* of the project.
+A bug is an error, flaw or fault associated with *any part* of the project:

-### Guidelines
 * **Do** search for a similar / existing Issue prior to submitting a new one.
 * **Do** describe the bug concisely, **avoid** adding extraneous code, logs or screenshots.
 * **Do** attach a minimal test or repro (e.g. [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/)) to demonstrate the bug.

 ### Feature Requests

-A feature request is an improvement or new capability associated with *any part* of the project.
+A feature request is an improvement or new capability associated with *any part* of the project:

-### Guidelines
 * **Do** search for a similar / existing Issue prior to submitting a new one.
 * **Do** provide sufficient motivation / use case(s) for the feature.
 * **Do not** submit multiple unrelated requests within one request.

+> 💡 TIP: We suggest that you engage as much as possible within an Issue prior to proceeding with any contributions.

 ## Development
 ### Branches

 * `develop` - Default branch for all Pull Requests.
 * `main` - Stable branch for all periodic releases.

 ### Getting Started
 #### Dependencies

 * Git (v2+)